RickardBjorklund/eqt-portfolio-scraper/README.md

 Create a virtual environment `python -m venv venv`, activate it `.\venv\Scripts\activate.bat` and install requirements `python -m pip install -r requirements.txt`.

 # Install - Playwright
-In order to run the code with the `--use-html-scraper` argument, you need to let Playwright install the required browsers `playwright install`.
+In order to run the code with the `--use-html-scraper` argument, you need to let Playwright install the required browsers first `playwright install`.

 # Basic usage
 To run the code in its most basic form: `python src/main.py`.